 On the beach, obviously, you can wear whatever you feel like.
 As a woman, you can even go topless if you want to.
 However, as soon as you leave the beach, please show some respect to the locals and put something on.

-Barcelona is famous for its nightlife worldwide and for many people, this is the main reason to choose Barcelona as a destination.
-Many groups come here for their bachelor parties etc. I mean, I can totally get why so many people are getting here for the parties.
-It’s the perfect destination: Partying during nighttime and relaxing at the beach during daytime…
+Barcelona is famous for its nightlife worldwide, and for many people, this is the main reason to choose Barcelona as a destination.
+Many groups come here for their bachelor parties, etc. I mean, I can totally understand why so many people are getting here for the parties.
+It’s the perfect destination: Partying during nighttime and relaxing at the beach during the daytime…

 Anyway, on almost every flight I take between Barcelona and Germany, there is at least one group on the flight getting drunk already during the journey.
-After arriving, they are already super noisy bawling in the Metro, Bus or train and disturb other tourists and locals.
-In the early evening, they already walk through the streets of Barrio Gotico with beer cans in their hands screaming or listening to loud music.
+After arriving, they are already super noisy, bawling in the Metro, Bus, or train and disturbing other tourists and locals.
+In the early evening, they already walk through the streets of Barrio Gotico with beer cans in their hands, screaming or listening to loud music.
 Thanks to the echo of the narrow stone walls, you can hear them everywhere.

-Drinking in public is forbidden in Barcelona and if you get caught you might have to pay a fee.
-If you come to Barcelona to party, do so, go to bars and clubs, get drunk, have fun.
+Drinking in public is forbidden in Barcelona, and if you get caught, you might have to pay a fee.
+If you come to Barcelona to party, do so, go to bars and clubs, get drunk, and have fun.
 But please, don’t walk through the streets totally wasted – Don’t be this kind of noisy tourist that locals get so tired of neither at 05 pm nor at 05 am.

 “Forget” your trash